SupermanOfHeiLinPu/Elite_Robots_CS_SDK/doc/API/en/EliteDriver.en.md

     - `tcp_port`: TCP port.

 - ***Return Value***: An object for operating the serial port, which essentially functions as a TCP client.
 See [serial communication](./SerialCommunication.en.md).
+- ***Note***: If you want to use this feature, it is recommended to install libssh.
+If you are using it on a non-Linux system, you must install the libssh library.

 ---